lightonai/fast-plaid/README.md

 print(scores)
 ```

 Providing a `subset` filter can significantly speed up the search process, especially when the subset is much smaller than the total number of indexed documents.
+In order to increase the recall when applying drastic filtering, consider increasing the `n_ivf_probe` parameter in the `.search()` method (default: 8).
+It controls the number of clusters to search within the index for each query.
+Only clusters that contain documents from the provided subset are considered during the search.

 &nbsp;